 3. English Ivy

-Great for purifying the air of pollutants, ivy thrives in many environments, provided that it receives some direct sunlight.
-The beautiful trailing plant can be placed on top of the fridge or cabinets to create a lush effect.
+The English Ivy is great for purifying the air of pollutants.
+Ivy thrives in many environments, provided that it receives some direct sunlight.
+This beautiful trailing plant can be placed on top of the fridge or cabinets to create a lush effect.
 If you are tight on space, the English ivy can also be potted in a hanging basket.

 4. Spider Plant